NejiH/Collection_/README.md

 # Collection

-Collection is an iOS application in development designed to help you manage and organize your various collections, including vinyls, video games, books, and more.
+Collection is an iOS application <b>in development</b> designed to help you manage and organize your various collections, including vinyls, video games, books, and more.

 ## Table of contents